elcriz/ADHDo/README.md

 - **Tag System**: Organize todos with colored tags - create new tags on-the-fly or select from existing ones
 - **Drag & Drop Reordering**: Touch-friendly drag and drop for reordering open todos with mobile optimization
 - **Status Management**: Toggle between open and completed todos
-- **Real-time Search**: Search todos by title and description with autofocus and live filtering
+- **Real-time Search**: Search todos by title, description, and tags with autofocus and live filtering
 - **Date-Based Organization**: Completed todos grouped by completion date with smart headings (Today, Yesterday, etc.)
 - **Smart UI Management**: Mutual exclusivity between search and editing modes
 - **Bulk Operations**: Delete all completed todos with confirmation dialog